torproject/tor/doc/HACKING/CodingStandards.md

 ## Whitespace and C conformance

+Tor's C code is written in accordance with the C99 standard.
 Invoke `make check-spaces` from time to time, so it can tell you about deviations from our C whitespace style.
 Generally, we use:

    - Unix-style line endings
    - K&R-style indentation